-Conveniently located on the border between Old Montreal and Downtown, the 777 Robert-Bourassa boulevard building was recently transformed from a 5-star hotel into a residence for McGill University students.
+Conveniently located on the border between Old Montreal and Downtown, the 777 Robert-Bourassa boulevard building was recently transformed from a hotel into a residence for McGill University students.
 This amazing restaurant and viewpoint can be found at only 12 minutes walk from Le Saint-Sulpice Hôtel or a short cab ride.

 * * * * *

 Of course, for great panoramic views of Montreal, you can always count on these ever popular sites:

 – The Chalet at the top of Mont-Royal Park and the Belvedere, on its eastern flank;

 – The Olympic Tower, the tallest inclined tower in the world;

 – The Jean-Drapeau Park, on Ste-Hélène Island and

 – The end of the Jacques-Cartier pier in the Old Port.

 Stop by the concierge desk of Le Saint-Sulpice Hôtel for directions to one of Montreal’s best viewpoints, to buy your tickets for the observation deck Au Sommet Place Ville-Marie or for reservations at Portus 360 or Les Enfants Terribles.